 Does your child qualify?

 Parents of students who are CURRENTLY eligible can still apply for an Empowerment Scholarship Account for the 2017-2018 school year.
 The application is online and processed through the Arizona Department of Education.
-To be directed to the online application, simply enter your name and email address and click ‘Apply Online.’
+To be directed to the online application, simply enter your name, email address and zip code and click ‘Apply Online.’

 To see if your child is eligible to apply NOW and to learn more about the eligibility categories, see below under ‘Who Qualifies?’

 Questions?
 Contact Sarah Raybon, Arizona Director of Implementation at 928-864-7789 or firstname.lastname@example.org